Underdog Fantasy promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 5, more

 LB Jared Verse, Los Angeles Rams, 3.5 tackles + assists - Lower (1.07x)

-Verse has been a beast on defense and has registered 17 tackles through four games, including 10 solo and seven assists.
+Verse has thrived in the Rams' defense, registering 17 tackles through four games, including 10 solo and seven assists.
 He also has two sacks for 16 yards, three tackles for loss and two forced fumbles.
-He has totaled six stops in each of the past two games - in a 33-26 loss to the Philadelphia Eagles and in a 27-20 win over the Indianapolis Colts.
+Verse has registered six stops in each of the past two games - in a 33-26 loss to the Philadelphia Eagles and in a 27-20 win over the Indianapolis Colts.
 Pick it at Underdog:

 RB Christian McCaffrey, San Francisco 49ers, 0.5 rushing + receiving touchdowns - Lower (1.11x)

-The ninth-year veteran has yet to rush for a touchdown this season, but has caught two touchdown passes.
+After missing most of last season due to injury, McCaffrey appears to be rounding back into shape.
+Though the ninth-year veteran has yet to rush for a touchdown this season, he has caught two touchdown passes.
 In Sunday's 26-21 loss to Jacksonville, he carried 17 times for 49 yards, while catching six passes for 92 yards and a score.
 He has failed to score in six of his last eight games over the past two seasons.
 Click here to sign up for Underdog Fantasy:

 QB Matthew Stafford, Los Angeles Rams, 1.5 passing touchdowns - Higher (0.83x)

-Stafford has been a big part of the Rams' offense.
-The 17-year veteran has been a prolific passer, completing 92 of 136 passes (67.6%) for 1,114 yards and eight touchdowns with two interceptions through four games this year.
+The 17-year veteran has been his usual dominant self, completing 92 of 136 passes (67.6%) for 1,114 yards and eight touchdowns with two interceptions through four games this year.
 He has thrown for two or more touchdowns in three of four games this year, and in nine of his last 14 games dating back to last season.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.82x.

 With football season now here, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.